Significant developments in the world of unmanned aircraft systems (UAS) occurred during the summer and into the fall of 2016.

 UAS Pilot License

-Other key provisions require FAR Part 107 operators to obtain a “UAS Pilot’s license” by passing an aeronautical knowledge test and be vetted by TSA.
+Other key provisions require FAR Part 107 operators to obtain a "UAS Pilot's license" by passing an aeronautical knowledge test and being vetted by TSA.

 Operating Altitude Restrictions

-Additionally the operating altitude will be restricted to 400 feet AGL with a speed limit of 100 mph, during daylight hours.
-In all instances operations must be within visual line of sight of the operator.
-Municipal Airport requests all Operators within a five mile radius continue to complete the drone Operation Form listed below.
+Additionally, during daylight hours, the operating altitude will be restricted to 400 feet AGL with a speed limit of 100 mph.
+In all instances, operations must be within the operator's visual line of sight.
+Municipal Airport requests that all Operators within a five-mile radius continue to complete the drone Operation Form listed below.

 Continued Support Appreciated